Cristian201/GUI-and-Server/README.txt

 - register tags
 - update all kiosks if there is an updated drinkMenu
 - notify manager if customer reaches a certain BAC

+add to github...
+git add .
+git commit -m "insert message" git push origin master

+get from github...
+git pull origin master

+how to run the program:
+in netbeans click "Clean and Build Project" (left of the run button) run the program in netbeans and select the server option in the Robotic Bartender folder there is a "dist" folder open it and there should be a jar file open the command prompt for that folder and enter the text in the jar.txt file in the command prompt select the kiosk option